GabeScott/standard-works-vault/General Conference/1997 April - Draw Nearer to Christ.md

 # Draw Nearer to Christ

-*By By Alejandra Hernández - Federal Heights Ward, Salt Lake Emigration Stake*
+By Alejandra Hernández - *Federal Heights Ward, Salt Lake Emigration Stake*

 *Given in the April session of the 1997 General Conference*